zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 * it should contain no more than 53 byte chars.

-If this requirement does not met, then dapp will transform input text and add hash as described earlier.
-The result will be guaranteed to fit 53 byte chars.
+If this requirement does not meet, then dapp transforms input text and adds hash as described earlier.
+The result fits in 53 byte chars.

 ### Syntax